mica-web/mica-web.github.io/gd-431/projects/project02/index.md

 ## Process
 1. Write markup to semantically represent the poster content.
 1. Crop or recreate elements of imagery as needed.
+1. Write mobile-first CSS.
-1. Write mobile-first CSS, followed by media queries to achieve desktop design.
+1. Add media queries to achieve desktop design.
 1. Present project to colleagues.
 1. Create a [pull request]({% link _learn/03_workflows/pull-request.md %}) for code review and final submission.
   - Include [PR template questions]({% link gd-431/projects/project02/pr-template.md %}) and your responses.